DrCytometer/AutoSpectral/docs/news/index.md

 ### Improvements

-- More stable, faster parallel backend
+- More stable, faster parallel backend allowing mclapply in Mac when appropriate.
 - Changes to get.spectral.variants, including permanent fixing of previously user-modifiable parameters and low-level denoising of spectra.